Everything You Need to Know About Supreme Streetwear

 The simple answer is exclusivity and the brand's ability to harness the power of desire.
 This can be seen in the way they launch their new releases.
 Supreme drop their new products on Thursday.
 This means if you want a chance to be chosen to shop for their new arrivals you have to sign up as early as Tuesday, inputting all your personal information to be raffled off in a draw.
 If you get chosen, you’ll receive a text by Wednesday telling you the exact time and store you need to report to.
 But just because you have a place in line doesn’t mean you are secured to buy anything you want.
 Supreme also enforces a one style per customer rule.
 This means that you are only limited to buying one color of a sweater, for instance, even if that sweater comes in 3 different colors.
 This method of launching their products has created a buzz in the streetwear industry.
 Not only do they create a sense of exclusivity, they also harness the feeling of urgency.
 Customer’s now feel a sense of pride to be chosen to shop at Supreme and wait in their line.
 The rule of what a customer is limited to shopping for also induces a sense of pressure which ultimately feels like an obligation to purchase as it would be a wasted opportunity not to.
 With that in mind, you can find several Hypebeast and investors of the brand paying people to line up in their spot to get a hand at multiple items at once.
 In fact, it has been said that a lot of people standing in line are usually in the place for someone else.

 The real money maker however, lies in the resell market.
 Supreme’s price is not as crazy one might believe, they are rather reasonable at $38 for a T-shirt and $138 for a sweatshirt at their brick and mortar locations.
 But due to the brand’s method of releasing very limited quantities to generate hype, the feeling of exclusively owning a branded product not many can have, has greatly caused a spike in the resale market.
 Once the product sells out, one can expect for the price to skyrocket, even reaching up to 30x its original price.
 This is especially true in places that have no way of obtaining the authentic Supreme products.
 With Chinese buyers unable to shop conveniently for Supreme, the brand has become immensely popular in Asia due to this added exclusivity when you own a piece.
 In fact, a lot of Chinese buyers will list a price they are willing to pay and have their people scout during these launches.
-This has created a massive resale market in Asia, since it’s nearly impossible to buy it online and having to deal with fakes.
+This has created a massive resale market in Asia, since it’s nearly impossible to buy it in the Asian clothing online markets and having to deal with fakes.

 But how can someone tell if an item will become extremely valuable?
 Dedicated Supreme sellers state that they simply know how to research what items will potentially sell for the most.
 Several Instagram and Twitter pages discuss the releases of Supreme, even adding polls to see what the general audience thinks of each item.
 People can vote it up or down, and this becomes a crowd sourcing tool to better understand the market for these sellers.
 That isn’t to say that everything is predictable.
 Supreme has released a couple of odd items here and there that have raised some eyebrows.
 But loyal fans are quick to praise the creativity of the brand to release bold products that are so out of the ordinary.
 Some out of the box products that were released by Supreme includes their iconic brick and crowbar.